 Martynn Randall is technical editor at Haynes and has been with us for 27 years.
 He's written more than 60 Haynes publications and has owned more than 85 cars and 60 motorbikes... so far!

 When I started my apprenticeship many years ago, I was told to bring my own tools.
 As I had no money, I went out and bought the cheapest tool kit I could find.
-Needless to say, it was rubbish – the wrenches and sockets were made from cheese, the screwdrivers weren’t hardened properly, and pliers were so poorly made, the jaws barely met.
+Needless to say, it was rubbish – the spanners and sockets were made from cheese, the screwdrivers weren’t hardened properly, and pliers were so poorly made, the jaws barely met.

 I know it’s a cliche, but buying cheap tools is a false economy.
-The wrenches and sockets will slip, damaging the nuts/bolts, and the screwdrivers will chew the heads of the screws.
+The spanners and sockets will slip, damaging the nuts/bolts, and the screwdrivers will chew the heads of the screws.
 Poor quality tools will become a source of immense frustration.
 Much better to buy reasonable quality tools to start off, then gradually as time goes on, replace the tools you use most with better quality ones.

 Caution: Buying tools is addictive!
 When you break a tool, or discover there’s a tool you need, there is a delicious delight in browsing and buying new tools.
 There are thousands of different tools out there for working on cars, but for the majority of jobs you can undertake at home, you don’t actually need that many.